 Introduction

-The talus is the second largest tarsal bone and is also the second most common tarsal bone to fracture.
+The talus is the second largest tarsal bone (Fig. 1) and is also the second most commonly fractured tarsal bone.

-Most talar fractures occur through the talar neck (~50%) and, less commonly, through the body, lateral process or posterior process.
+Most talar fractures occur through the talar neck (~50%) or less commonly through the body, lateral process, or posterior process of the talar bone.

 The talus is reliant predominantly on extraosseous arterial supply, which is highly susceptible to interruption in the context of fractures; consequently, the talus is at high risk of avascular necrosis after fracture.